GOUTHAMRANGU/SDCND-UDACITY/PROJECT3/Readme.md

 4. Creating an object that keeps track of weights at the end of each epoch and training the network.
 5. Choosing the right model weights by testing it on track1.
 6. Finally testing the choosen model to work on a generalised track that is Track2.

+I trained the model using the keras generator with batch size of 256 for 5 epochs.
+In each epoch, I generated 5120 images.
+I started with pr_threshold, the chance of dropping data with small angles as 1, and reduced the probability by dividing it by the iteration number after each epoch.
+The entire training took about 5 minutes.
+However, it too more than 20 hours to arrive at the right architecture and training parameters.

+ADAM OPTIMISER is used, and the I use dropout at five locations along the model to prevent the model from overfitting on the data.

 ## Augmentation
 step:1 Visualizing the data set